 CJ [00:20:16] That was mostly Alex, that was all Alex so–

-Aswathi [00:20:20] Yeah, you weren’t kidding when you said that it kind of goes above your head.
-I’m hoping you guys watch it because most of you…you know, I’m pretty sure you guys understood, because I didn’t so if you have any more questions about this, please don’t hesitate to ask.
+Aswathi [00:20:20] Yeah, you weren’t kidding, CJ, when you said that it kind of goes above your head.
+I’m hoping you guys watching because most of you…you know, I’m pretty sure you guys understood, because I didn’t, so if you have any more questions about this, please don’t hesitate to ask.
 But we are going to move on to our next question.
-Our next question is about masks and who best to talk about masks but Michelle, masks affect my speaking score.
+Our next question is about masks, and who best to talk about masks but Michelle.
+“Masks affect my Speaking score.”

 Michelle [00:20:52] It’s not true.
 We don’t have any evidence of that.
 So both Alex’s team and I and our team monitor that.
-And we know that we have been monitoring speaking performance with masks for months now, ever since we resumed testing.
-And there’s no indication that your speaking scores are affected.
+And we know that we have been monitoring Speaking performance with masks for months now, ever since we resumed testing.
+And there’s no indication that your Speaking scores are affected.
 I would also say that we do have very high quality headsets that we provide to all the test centers.
 So all our test centers are using the headset that we recommend or that we supplied to them.
-Not only that, if there’s a problem with the recording that usually gets flagged and we might reach out to the test taker to make to either do a reset or to let them know if there’s any issue.
-And so far in the past, how many months now?
-About six, seven months that we have tested, we don’t have any problem whatsoever.
+Not only that, if there’s a problem with the recording, that usually gets flagged and we might reach out to the test taker to make, to either do a resit or to let them know if there’s any issue.
+And so far in the past—how many months now?—about six, seven months that we have tested, we don’t have any problem whatsoever.
 So don’t worry, stay, keep wearing your mask.
-And don’t worry about your speaking recording being the fact that we also put posters in our test centers to kind of ensures test takers that wearing your masks will not affect your sound quality at all.
+And don’t worry about your speaking recording being affected.
+We also put posters in our test centers to kind of ensure test takers that wearing your masks will not affect your sound quality at all.

 CJ [00:22:15] OK, well, that was a lot of really valuable information.
 It’s unfortunate that these myths seem to spread so quickly online.
 I guess the lesson is that we shouldn’t believe everything we hear or read.